-Subchapter B, Administration and Communication Division 2, Required Notifications April 2021
+Subchapter B, Administration and Communication Division 2, Required Notifications

 - (a) You must notify the parent of a child immediately if there is an allegation that the child has been abused, neglected, or exploited, as defined in Texas Family Code §261.001, while in your care.
-[High]; - (b) After you ensure the safety of the child, you must notify the parent of the child immediately after the child: - (1) Is injured and the injury requires medical treatment by a health-care professional or hospitalization [Medium-High]; - (2) Shows signs or symptoms of an illness that requires hospitalization [Medium-High]; - (3) Has been involved in any situation that placed the child at risk.
-For example, a caregiver forgetting the child in an operation vehicle or on the playground or failing to prevent the child from wandering away from the operation unsupervised [Medium-High]; or - (4) Has been involved in any situation that renders the operation unsafe, such as a fire, flood, or damage to the operation as a result of severe weather.
+[High]; - (b) After you ensure the safety of the child, you must notify the parent of the child immediately after the child: - (1) Is injured and the injury requires medical treatment by a health-care professional or hospitalization [Medium-High]; - (2) Shows signs or symptoms of an illness that requires hospitalization [Medium-High];

+- (3) Has had an emergency anaphylaxis reaction that required administration of an unassigned epinephrine auto-injector [High]; - (4) Has been involved in any non-routine situation that placed, or may have placed, the child at risk for injury or harm.
+For example, a caregiver forgetting the child in an operation vehicle or on the playground or failing to prevent the child from wandering away from the operation unsupervised [High]; or - (5) Has been involved in any situation that renders the operation unsafe, such as a fire, flood, or damage to the operation as a result of severe weather.
 [Medium-High] - (c) You must notify the parent of less serious injuries when the parent picks the child up from the operation.
 Less serious injuries include minor cuts, scratches, and contusions requiring first-aid treatment by employees.
 [Medium] - (d) You must provide written notice to the parent of each child attending the operation within 48 hours of becoming aware that a child in your care or an employee has contracted a communicable disease deemed notifiable by the Department of State Health Services, as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Diseases).
 [Medium-High] - (e) You must provide written notice to the parent of each child in a group within 48 hours when there is an outbreak of lice or other infestation in the group.
 You must either post this notice in a prominent and publicly accessible place where parents can easily view it or send an individual note to each parent.
 [Medium-Low]

-- Communication between caregivers and parents is essential to both the safe and healthy operation of the program and the parents' ability to assess the care their children are receiving. - Regarding paragraph (a), you must notify the parent as soon as you have knowledge of the allegation, including when someone makes an allegation directly to you, when you make a report to DFPS, or when DFPS notifies you of an allegation. - Regarding paragraph (b)(1), please see §744.2577 for additional requirements for how operations must respond to an injury that requires immediate medical treatment by a health-care professional. - Regarding paragraph (b)(2), please see §744.2575 for additional requirements for how operations must respond when a child becomes ill while in care.
+- Communication between caregivers and parents is essential to both the safe and healthy operation of the program and the parents' ability to assess the care their children are receiving. - Regarding paragraph (a), you must notify the parent as soon as you have knowledge of the allegation, including when someone makes an allegation directly to you, when you make a report to DFPS, or when DFPS notifies you of an allegation. - Regarding paragraph (b)(1), please see §744.2577 for additional requirements for how operations must respond to an injury that requires immediate medical treatment by a health-care professional.